teticio/local-lambda/README.md

 In the output from the first shell you will notice various attempts to get an API token from the magic 169.254.169.254 IP address which will, of course, fail as we are not running inside an AWS environment.
 After a few minutes, the login prompt will appear and you will be able to login as `root` with no password.

-To clean up, run the following command:
+To clean up the runtime environment, run the following command:

 ```bash
 sudo rm -rf /srv/jailer/*